Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Acknowledgements

 \section{Acknowledgements}

 U.A.
 Rozikov thanks the DFG Sonderforschungsbereich SFB $|$ TR12-Symmetries and Universality in Mesoscopic Systems and the Ruhr-University Bochum (Germany) for financial support and hospitality.
 He also thanks the Commission for Developing Countries of the IMU for a travel grant.
+We thank all (three) referees for their helpful suggestions.
+We would like to thank one referee in particular for a very useful remark leading to an essential simplification in the proofs of Theorem \ref{t1} and Theorem \ref{t3} with improved bounds.